theoracleprodigy/inmotionrental/README.md

 This is just a simple website for a rental company.
 It showcases both paralax and bootstrap.

-Lots of things to add to this and do.
-It will be rewritten in a OOP framework later on.
-This was just built in a day.
+ This was just built in a day and then updated later to use a database for the inventory.
+Quite simple php and mysql database.